 The Trend Of Long Scrolling Websites

 Website design has come so far in the past five years.
-Websites and apps can now be designed to be responsive and there are more scrolling options available to designers.
+Websites and apps can now be designed to be responsive, and designers have more scrolling options.

 Upgrades to Javascript and CSS

 As Javascript and CSS upgrade and advance, so do website designers.
-These upgrades and changes open up doors for website and app designers and new things have become possible.
+These upgrades and changes have opened doors for website and app designers, making new things possible.

-Since website design is constantly changing and improving, designers are now able to use long scrolling, which allows the user to scroll up, down, left, and right on responsive web pages.
+Since website design is constantly changing and improving, designers can now use long scrolling, which allows the user to scroll up, down, left, and right on responsive web pages.

-Long scrolling makes exploring a webpage much faster and easier, while advancements in Javascript and CSS have also made it possible to use designs that we often see in video games.
+Long scrolling websites make exploring a webpage much faster and easier.
+At the same time, advancements in Javascript and CSS have also made it possible to use designs we often see in video games.

 Designers can make their sites 3D, bringing them to life for users.
-They grab their attention, drawing them in and keeping them engaged for longer.
+This grabs their attention, draws them in, and keeps them engaged for longer.

 There are many pros of using long scrolling on your site or app.

-Long scrolling helps to simplify the navigation process for your users.
-It also helps to show them what to do next, while the page becomes more comprehensive.
+Long scrolling helps to simplify your users’ navigation process.
+It also shows them what to do next, making the page more comprehensive.

-Moreover, long scrolling also increases your sites’ user engagement level.
-It will allow you to make sure that your users see more of your site, enjoying the time they spend there.
+Moreover, long scrolling also increases your site’s user engagement level.
+It will allow you to ensure that your users see more of your site and enjoy their time there.

-It is not right for every webpage and app, nor for every designer.
-One of the cons, perhaps the biggest, is sticky navigation, as users can become confused and lost.
+It is not right for every webpage and app or designer.
+One of the cons, perhaps the biggest, is sticky navigation, which can confuse and lose users.

-Another con is that if you aren’t careful with your visual design, your links, calls to action, and notifications can all end up looking the same.
-Just make sure to make them each different so that users can tell them apart.
+Another con is that if you aren’t careful with your visual design, your links, calls to action, and notifications can all look the same.
+Make sure to make each of them different so that users can tell them apart.

 Create a Path

-When your site has a whole lot of content or a story to tell, it is very important to carefully place your specific page elements.
-It is best to place them in a logical order: in this manner, the page will “unfold” to your users.
+When your site has a lot of content or a story to tell, it is very important to carefully place your specific page elements.
+It is best to place them in a logical order, as this will allow the page to “unfold” to your users.

 It’s like creating a path for your users to walk along.
 Each click they take is like taking a step along the path.
-This keeps users engaged and also ensures that they see exactly what you want them to see.
+This keeps users engaged and ensures they see precisely what you want them to see.

-The way you lay out the stones of the path is the way the user walks it.
-The links are your stones, which you can use to direct visitors to the most important information on your site.
+How you lay out the path’s stones is how the user walks it.
+The links are your stones, which you can use to direct visitors to the most essential information on your site.

 Animated Interactivity